 Prices vary between companies because there is no regulation.

 It isn’t just Octopus that disconnects you for free but some do charge, especially the smaller ones.
 For example, it looks as though OVO charges £106 (as of 3 years ago) and SO Energy charges £156.
-Ecotricity and Good Energy say they will pass costs onto you and goodness knows what that could mean.
+Ecotricity and Good Energy say they will pass costs onto you; another friend says Ecotricity charged them £76 for capping the pipe and removing the meter.
 Note that these charges are for a domestic supply.
 For business users (as in the Guardian story) you can expect the charges to be higher.

 The prices are variable between suppliers because there is no actual regulation on this.
 There is (or was) some consistency among the Big 6, as reported by OFGEM from a review in 2015 [2].
 This includes the following text: